 There’s no one single answer.
 There’s no magic bullet.

 As you might expect, skills and talents vary tremendously from one writer to the next.
 And for each individual, the depth of these skills and talents also varies greatly.

 Writers need to figure out their strengths and weaknesses.
 Leverage your strengths and figure out how to deal with your weaknesses.

 For example, there’s no point in working on improving your basic writing and grammar skills if your marketing and sales skills are poor.
 After all, if you can’t sell your stories, you don’t get to write them.

-Similarly, if your sales skills are good, but your writing is poor, an editor will reject your story and won’t even read your query letter.
+Similarly, if your sales skills are good, but your writing is poor, editors will reject your stories and won’t even read your query letters.

 Some travel writers easily manage to get dozens of their stories into regional, national, or international magazines.
 Others struggle to get one or two stories published each month.

 What’s the difference between these two groups?
 Travel writers success traits boil down to just a few things.